akajayesh/Secure-Gate/README.md

 Make sure your webcam is stable or else the decryption/encryption won't work.

+For worst cases, if decryption dosen't works,
+Delete both .json files and register your palm again.
-For worst cases, if decryption dosen't works, use file simple.py and the password is mentioned in the file.
+Still no then use file simple.py and the password is mentioned in the file.

 ⚠️ Disclaimer